kirtle or gown

 two good sides together.
 When it's spread out of the floor,

 The side you want to be the front is the one without the train.

 Cut the neckline at the front a little lower.
 Just a little.

-wide as the back.
-Don't forget to allowing for double folds for
+not as wide as the back.
+Don't forget to allowing for double

-want a really cutaway garment.
+if you want a really cutaway garment.
 Remember, you need

 to allow enough fabric to do a rolled hem around the side